fabiocyro/projects_tp_vibot/Face Detection with OpenCV and Deep Learning/README.md

 ## Requirements

 * Python (version 3.6 was used here)
-* The **.prototxt** file that define the model architecture
+* The **.prototxt** file that defines the model architecture
 * The **.caffemodel** with the weights
 * OpenCV (version 4.4.0 for this example)
 * NumPy

-obs: there are other imports on the code such as imutils, time and argparse.
+Obs: there are other imports on the code such as imutils, time and argparse.
 They are optional and used as personal preference.
-Just make sure that if you are using OpenCV only, to modify the code for starting the camera
+Just make sure that if you are using OpenCV only, to modify the code for starting the camera and to perform some pre-processing

 Just place everything into the same folder and you are good to go!